LelsersLasers/HouseOfCards/README.md

 # House Of Cards

-Twin stick shooter using Rust and Macroquad with the theme of cards
+Twin stick shooter using Rust and Macroquad with the theme of cards, works on mobile and desktop without a download!

 > Unleash Chaos in this Casual Bullet Hell Rougelike Twin Stick Shooter!
 > -ChatGPT